anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 # 8. Why do I need `zerocode-tdd` lib
 Zerocode is a light-weight, simple and extensible open-source framework for writing test intentions in a simple JSON format that facilitates both declarative configuration and automation.
-The framework manages the request payload handling and response assertions at the same time.
+The framework manages the request payload handling and response verifications at the same time.

 Zerocode has taken a different approach to solve the fuss involved in the Kafka and REST API testing.